Interstate 476: Pennsylvania Turnpike Northeast Extension

 Until March 2020, the Northeast Extension used the ticket system method of tolling between the Mid-County and Wyoming Valley toll plazas along with the mainline Pennsylvania Turnpike between Warrendale and Neshaminy Falls.
 With the ticket system, a motorist received a ticket upon entering the turnpike at an interchange and paid the fare and surrendered the ticket upon exiting.
 If a motorist lost the ticket, the turnpike charged the highest fare to the exit where the motorist left.
 Cash, credit cards, and E-ZPass were accepted at traditional toll plazas.
 On April 29, 2018, all-electronic tolling was implemented at the Keyser Avenue and Clarks Summit toll plazas.
 All-electronic tolling was originally scheduled to be implemented on the entire length of the Northeast Extension in the later part of 2021, however, as a result of the COVID-19 pandemic, the switch was made early in March 2020.
 All-electronic tolling on the turnpike initially utilized existing toll booths at exits, along with existing equipment at all-electronic tolling interchanges, until mainline toll gantries between interchanges were constructed.
-The toll gantries on the Northeast Extension and the mainline turnpike east of Reading began operation in January 2025.
+The toll gantries on the Northeast Extension and the mainline turnpike east of Reading began operation in January 2025, and the toll plazas at interchanges were subsequently demolished.

 In late 2021, construction began to replace the functionally obsolete Hawk Falls Bridge that carries I-476 over Mud Run in Carbon County.
 The replacement bridge will be a 720 ft long steel bridge that will include shoulders.
 Construction of the replacement bridge is expected to be completed in the middle part of 2026.

 The turnpike commission has stated its intention of continuing the widening effort from the Quakertown Interchange all the way north to the Lehigh Valley Interchange at milepost 56, although it will take until the late 2020s to get done.

 On April 28, 2016, plans were announced for a "Scranton Beltway" to use I-476 as a bypass for I-81 around the heavily congested segment through Scranton and its suburbs.
 The turnpike between the two I-81 interchanges carries an average of 10,000 vehicles per day vs. 70,000 on the parallel segment of I-81.
 This project will build two high-speed connections between I-476 and I-81: one south of Scranton in Dupont and one north of Scranton in South Abington Township.
 Tolls on the connections will be paid with E-ZPass or toll by plate.
 Construction of this project is expected to cost $160 million.
 In 2021, design work on the project resumed, with construction expected to begin in 2025.